-- description of the consortium participants - applicants' activity reports of last yea
+- description of the consortium participants

+- applicants' activity reports of last year

+- list of previous projects (key projects for the last 4 years).

 Additional supporting documents may be requested, if needed to confirm the operational capacity of any applicant.

 Public bodies, Member State organisations, transmission system operators certified under Directives 2009/72 or 2009/73 and international organisations are exempted from the operational capacity check.